EloiStree/HelloRcCarBroadcastManual/HelloCarRCLineBroadcast.md

 GKV:MATCHTYPE: MATCHBATTLE  // Interaction only for accepted player

+SL: Server Log Message to the player
-AL: ADMIN Message to the player
+AL: Admin Message to the player
 DL: Developer Message to the player
 CL: Community Message to the player